Community Learning and Development Youth Services

 We manage the Duke of Edinburgh's Award programme for West Lothian Council and work in partnership with secondary schools and local voluntary organisations to provide opportunities for young people to participate in the Duke of Edinburgh's Awards Scheme.

-- Schools Vocational Programme The Schools Vocational Programme provides a range of practical and vocational learning courses for young people aged 15 -18, who would benefit from additional experience and skills prior to leaving school.
+The Schools Vocational Programme provides a range of practical and vocational learning courses for young people aged 15-18, who would benefit from additional experience and skills prior to leaving school.

-- Youth Participation and Engagement We actively encourage young people to have their voices heard in West Lothian.
-We do this by supporting Members of the Scottish Youth Parliament, as well as local area and issue based forums.
+We actively encourage young people to have their voices heard in West Lothian.
+We do this by supporting our Members of the Scottish Youth Parliament, as well as local area and issue based forums.

-- Skills Training Programme Our Skills Training Programme is open to 16 to 19 year-old school leavers who need support to move into employment or training.
+Our Skills Training Programme is open to 16 to 24 year-old school leavers who need support to move into employment or training.

 Our MCMC Keyworkers provide one to one support to young people supporting them to develop the confidence, skills and knowledge to make a successful transition into further education, work-based training or employment.

-- Activity Agreement /Helping Young People Engage (HYPE) HYPE is a skills based programme open to 16 - 19 year olds, who have an Activity Agreement to re-engage with learning.
+HYPE is a skills based programme open to 6 - 19 year olds, who have an Activity Agreement to re-engage with learning.
 Through a youth work approach, we support young people to develop their personal, social and work skills to progress into further education, training or employment.